oVirt/ovirt-site/source/feature/commandcoordinator.html.md

 ### Detailed Description

 A new table in the database will hold all the information to persisit a command and rebuild it at a later point of time.
 Currently Asyc Tasks table holds the parameters needed to reconstruct an AsyncTask, but after the introduction of the CommandEntity table the async tasks table will no longer have these columns.
 The new table will be used to store both SPM and NON SPM commands.
-All the columns from the Async Tasks table pertaining to a command will be mored to the new table.
+All the columns from the Async Tasks table pertaining to a command will be moved to the new table.
 In addition to the columns that already existed in Async Tasks table the new table will also have the parent command id.
 This would be useful to reconstruct the parent command parameters when rebuilding the command.

 #### Details of Command Entity Table